liamli99/NodeJS/Notebook.md

 https://expressjs.com/en/guide/routing.html
 Express Router is a mini Express application that groups related routes together!
 Since router can be created as a module, we can first import it in the main file.
 Since router is a middleware, we can then mount the router module on a specific path in the main file!!!

+## Error Handling
+1. Errors that occur in synchronous function: `throw new Error(...)`
+2. Errors that occur in asynchronous function: `next(error)`

+Note:
+(1) For errors that occur in sync function, we can use `throw` or `next` to pass the error to error-handling middleware

+(2) For errors that occur in async function, we must use `next` to pass the error to error-handling middleware!
+If there exists a try catch block, 'catch' can handle the rejected value of the promise or the thrown error!
+We must use `next` in 'catch' to pass the error to error-handling middleware!
+But 'try' can use `throw` to propagate error to 'catch' or use `next` to pass error to error-handling middleware!

+However, if we load 'express-async-errors' which can autamatically catch errors (rejected or thrown) in async function and pass them to the next error-handling middleware, then we only need to keep the code in 'try'!!!

+(3) For all errors that occur in sync/async function, we can use `next` to directly pass the error to error-handling middleware!
+Pay attention that since the error-handling middleware includes res.send/res.json, if there is further execution after next that also includes res.send/res.json, we must write `return next` to exit the function!
+Different from `next`, `throw` can exit the function immediately!

 # MongoDB